sefinehtesfa34/ICog-Labs/README.md

 # Hybrid Models:
 As the name suggests, the Hybrid Models combine two or more recommendation strategies.
 For instance, a Hybrid Content-Collaborative System can recommend the user a movie based on their gender but still focuses on the movie features the user exhibits to prefer.
+##### With the ever-growing volume of online information, recommender systems have been an effective strategy to overcome such information overload.
+The utility of recommender systems cannot be overstated, given its widespread adoption in many web applications, along with its potential impact to ameliorate many problems related to over-choice.